-BNY Mellon holds securitization exposures primarily from four activities: investment portfolio exposures, resecuritization exposures, as a derivatives counterparty to securitization transactions and as an investor in Variable Funding Notes ("VFNs").
+BNY Mellon is exposed to securitization exposures primarily from five activities: loan seller, investment portfolio exposures, resecuritization exposures, as a derivatives counterparty to securitization transactions and as an investor in Variable Funding Notes ("VFNs").
 These securitization activities are described in more detail in the following paragraphs.